Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Proof of the main theorem

 Let $\B$ be the right-angled building of $G$.
 Lemma~\ref{lemma:action-on-B} yields an action of $H$ on $\B$ by cubical automorphisms (equivalently, an action of $H$ on $G$ by flat-preserving bijections).
 Lemma~\ref{lemma:cocompact} ensures that this flat-preserving action has finite point stabilizers, and finitely many orbits of vertices.
 Finally, Lemma~\ref{lemma:uniform-qi} ensures that for every $\sfv\in V\Gamma^e$, the factor action $H_\sfv\actson Z_\sfv$ is conjugate to an action on $\mathbb{Z}$ by uniform quasi-isometries.
 Therefore, Theorem~\ref{theo:QI} applies and shows that $H$ is finitely generated and quasi-isometric to $G$. \end{proof}

-We now show the importance of the bounded torsion assumption in our theorem, by giving two examples of infinitely generated groups $H$ with unbounded torsion such that there exists an $(L^\infty,L^0)$-measure equivalence coupling $\Omega$ from $H$ to a right-angled Artin group $G$ (possibly with $|\Out(G)|<+\infty$).
+We now show the importance of the assumption on bounded finite subgroups in our theorem, by giving two examples of infinitely generated groups $H$ with unbounded finite subgroups such that there exists an $(L^\infty,L^0)$-measure equivalence coupling $\Omega$ from $H$ to a right-angled Artin group $G$ (possibly with $|\Out(G)|<+\infty$).
 The $(L^\infty,L^0)$-condition means that there exists a Borel fundamental domain $X_G$ for the $G$-action on $\Omega$ such that, denoting by $c:H\times X_G\to G$ the associated cocycle, for every $h\in H$, $c(h,\cdot)$ takes essentially only finitely many values.

 \begin{prop} Let $K$ be a locally finite countable polyhedral complex, let $G$ be a finitely generated group acting properly discontinuously and cocompactly on $K$, and let $H$ be a lattice in $\Aut(K)$.